zj-zhang/zj-zhang.github.io/_posts/2019-02-24-use_sphinx.md

 ---
 layout: post
-title:  "Host a ReadTheDoc site for your package in 7 Steps by Sphinx"
+title:  "Host a ReadTheDocs site for your package in 7 Steps by Sphinx"
 categories: Programming
 tags: python programming
 author: ZijunZhang_